aws-amplify/amplify-swift/AmplifyCombineSupport/README.md

 Compared to nesting these dependent calls in callbacks, this provides a much more readable pattern.

-**NOTE**: Remember that Combine `sink` subscriptions are not retained by the publishers, so you must maintain a reference to the subscription in your code, such as in an instance variable of the enclosing type:
+**NOTE**: Remember that Combine publishers do not retain `sink` subscriptions, so you must maintain a reference to the subscription in your code, such as in an instance variable of the enclosing type:

 ```swift
 struct MyAppCode {